zhangzhics/CITS5503_Sem2/Labs/Lab7DevOps.md

 ## Learning Objectives

 1. Install and configure Fabric
 2. Deploy a server with nginx installed and configured by Fabric
 3. Deploy Django code using Fabric

 ## Technologies Covered

-Ubuntu
+* Ubuntu
-AWS
+* AWS
-Python
+* Python
-Fabric
+* Fabric

+Note: please use your Ubuntu VM – if you do it from any other OS (e.g., Windows, Mac – some unknow issues might occur)

 ## Background